HOW TO CREATE THE NEXT SOCIAL NETWORK

 A virtual server is essentially a dedicated server that is divided up among several users.
 Each web hosting company usually does not disclose how many users are on a Virtual Server.
 The advantage of the Virtual Server is the increased performance you gain over shared hosting.
 When you purchase a virtual server, you are guaranteed a portion of the server’s resources (i.e., disk space, CPU, and RAM).
 A disadvantage of the virtual server is that the portion of the server you are guaranteed isn’t that much, usually 256 to 512 MB of RAM and anywhere from 10GB to 50GB of disk space.
 Another important disadvantage to consider is that you are placing it on a server with several other users.
 If those users do something terrible, they could briefly take the server down, thus causing downtime on your social networking site.
 I would probably skip the virtual server altogether and upgrade to a dedicated server that is entirely up to your budget.
 Virtual servers cost anywhere from $15 to over $100 per month, depending on options.

 A dedicated server is one of the most powerful options you can choose when hosting your social networking site without going above and beyond with some sort of enterprise-level hosting configuration.
 You will essentially get an entire PC dedicated just for your social networking site with a dedicated server.
 The dedicated server is essential for an entire server dedicated to only your use (.i.e, RAM, CPU, Hard drives, etc.).
 When choosing your dedicated server, you may want to go with multiple hard drives so that you can optimize with a RAID configuration.
-The RAID configuration will allow you to write faster, which are essential for servers under a heavy traffic load, like a social network.
+The RAID configuration will allow you to write faster, which is essential for servers under a heavy traffic load, like a social network.
 Dedicated servers also come with a Control Panel (CPanel, Virtuozzo, Plesk, etc.) that will allow you to easily configure and maintain your server without having extensive knowledge of running a web server.